oashour/vesta-espresso/README.md

 ### Command Line Installation

-If you're not using Linux or you just want to use the script without the Mac App (i.e., no Finder integration), you can install it with `pip`.
+If you're using Linux or you just want to use the script without the Mac App (i.e., no Finder integration), you can install it with `pip`.
 I haven't tested this on Windows.

 ```bash
 # Activate venv, or user pip install --user, or whatever you prefer